 It can be very challenging for college students to find the time to search for jobs, summer jobs, or internships during the semester.
 After all, they are busy with academics, athletics, co-curricular activities, volunteer work, internships, and a busy campus social life.

 Therefore, the semester break can be an ideal time to ramp up the job search.
 Students are not busy taking classes during this time, so they have a chance to take the steps needed to land a good summer or post-grad job.

-So what can students (often with the help of families) do to capitalize on this window of opportunity?
-Read below for ten tips for how to best job search during the semester break.
+So, what can students (often with the help of families) do to capitalize on this window of opportunity?
+Here are ten tips for how best to job search during the semester break.

 How to Use the Semester Break for Job Hunting